section-engineering-education/engineering-education/content/articles/how-to-implement-zero-shot-classification-using-python/index.md

 The [HuggingFace](https://huggingface.co/) organization has been at the forefront in making contributions in this field.
 This tutorial will leverage the zero-shot classification model from Hugging Face to extract model predictions and perform multi-class classification.

 ### Prerequisites
-To follow along with this tutorial, you need o be familar with:
+To follow along with this tutorial, you need to be familiar with:
 - Machine Learning modeling.
 - Natural Language processing.